JonmarCorpuz/SecondBrain/Protocol - TCP.md

 The urgent flag indicates that certain data within the TCP segment is urgent and should be prioritized by the receiver

+* URG packets are immediately sent to the destined application, regardless of any buffered data

 ### ACK

 The acknowledge flag indicates the acknowledgement of the receipt of data from the sender